victor7stepanov/files-upload/README.md

 # Files upload plugin

-Plugin that opens selected images and upload these ones to remote server.
+Plugin that opens selected images and upload these ones to remote server

-Used technologies and tools: HTML/CSS/Vanilla JS, WebStorm, Parcel, Firebase (for hosting and storage).
+Used technologies and tools: HTML/CSS/Vanilla JS, WebStorm, Parcel, Firebase (for hosting)